What is the definition of a second?

 1958 - Atomic Time: Based on clock data from numerous countries

 1967 - Atomic Time: based on radiation patterns of the caesium element.

 1984 - Dynamical time - based on motion of celestial bodies

 Despite time being measured highly accurately by atomic means the earth time stills rules.
 Should earth time and atomic time get out of step scientists adjust time by subtracting or adding "leap seconds" on the last day of June or December.

-Confused? - 300 years of history still means that most people regard Greenwich Mean Time (GMT) as the standard for their everyday lives.
+Confused?
+300 years of history mean that Greenwich Mean Time (GMT) is still viewed by most people as setting the standard for world time and time zones.